-Freshwater on our planet is precious.
-Sweden Textile Water Initative brings together Swedish leather and textile companies in collaboration to reduce water, energy and chemical use in their supply chains.
+Fresh water is precious.
+Sweden Textile Water Initiative helps leather and textile companies and factories reduce water, energy and chemical use in their supply chains.

-H&M, IKEA, Filippa K and 20 other Nordic brands saved more than 6.7 billion liters of water, or the daily water supply* for 134 million people, in less than seven years.
+Factories supplying H&M, IKEA, Filippa K and 20 other Nordic brands saved more than 6.7 billion liters of water since STWI initiated its work with the factory base in 2012.
+This cumulative result equals the annual need of more than 360,000 people, or one day’s need* of 134 million.
 Under the guidance of the Sweden Textile Water Initiative (STWI), a programme driving global change towards sustainable textile and leather production, the factories have reduced water consumption and pollution while also improving their profits.
 Since joining the programme, participating factories have seen a return on investment of more than 240 percent over three years.Read more

 Sweden Textile Water Initiative creates guidelines for increased sustainability.
 Based on the assumption that common guidelines pave the way for real change, our guidelines provide suppliers with clear instructions on how to work towards improved water efficiency, water pollution prevention and wastewater management in production processes.
 The guidelines are available in English and Chinese.
 Visit the Guidelines page to learn more.

 "W/ #consumer power pushing #brands re: #sustainability we can see a mindshift & doing things in new ways" Elin Lar… https://t.co/Uk2pyXfnxC

 Interviewing @paulineSgunner from Swedish Fashion Council on #sustainability in #textiles.
 Stay tuned! https://t.co/MUbsLAbuF9

 RT @siwi_water Tomorrow's the last day for submitting your nomination!
 (Sep 18, 23:59 CET) Ensure your #WaterWomen are represented… https://t.co/HadgOP6Mpd